 The Chisum Patent Academy was formed in 2009 to provide what CLE programs and patent bar training courses simply can’t offer: premium-quality, advanced patent law educational services in a unique seminar-style setting.
 Each seminar is limited to ten (10) participants and conducted in roundtable, interactive discussion style.
 All seminar sessions are jointly taught by Donald Chisum and Janice Mueller, internationally known patent law scholars who have a combined 40 years’ experience in patent law teaching, research, and writing.
 Chisum Patent Academy seminars not only target key areas of patent law such as patent claim interpretation, nonobviousness, and inequitable conduct, but also provide continually updated coverage of the most critical new patent law developments from the U.S. Court of Appeals for the Federal Circuit and the U.S. Supreme Court.

 Donald S. Chisum, co-founder of the Chisum Patent Academy, is the sole author of Chisum on Patents, a multiple volume treatise, which was first published in October 1978.
 He regularly revises the treatise to account for developments in United States patent law.
 He is the sole author of the Patent Law Digest.
 He is also author of the Chisum Patent Law Reference GuidesTM, which are available at www.chisum.com.

-The Chisum Patent Academy will apply for 18 hours of CLE accreditation per seminar in those states where we conduct seminars.
+The Chisum Patent Academy will apply for 12 hours of CLE accreditation per seminar in those states where we conduct two-day seminars.
 Where state bars require, we submit attendees’ names as they are listed on the sign-in sheet.
 If you are seeking CLE credit for a state other than where that seminar is being held, please apply directly to the appropriate state bar.